kahrendt/esphome-docs/components/sensor/statistics.rst

 Each summary statistic sensor is optional, and the component only stores the measurement information necessary for the enabled sensors.
 This component uses external memory (PSram on an ESP32) if available.

 You could also use :ref:`sensor-filters` to compute some of the available summary statistics over a sliding window.
 In contrast, this component allows you to generate multiple summary statistics from the same source sensor.
-Furthermore, it calculates them more efficiently than sensors filters.
+Additionally, it calculates them more efficiently than sensors filters.

 To use the component, first, provide the source sensor and then configure the window settings and the desired statistics.